KuudraLoremaster/QuoteBot/README.md

-quotebot is a discord bot full of fun and excitment
+quotebot is a discord bot full of fun and excitment!